 National Oilwell Varco’s revenue by segment

-How much does National Oilwell Varco’s business depend on the US rig count?
-We’ll find out in the next part of this series.
+How dependent is National Oilwell Varco’s business on the US rig count?
+We will discuss this in the next part.